apache/tvm/docs/dev/pytest_target_parametrization.rst

 - ``@pytest.mark.gpu`` - Tags a function as using GPU
   capabilities.
 This has no effect on its own, but can be paired with command-line arguments ``-m gpu`` or ``-m 'not gpu'`` to restrict which tests pytest will executed.
-This should be called on its own, but is part of other marks used in unit-tests.
+This should not be called on its own, but is part of other marks used in unit-tests.

 - ``@tvm.testing.uses_gpu`` - Applies ``@pytest.mark.gpu``.
 This
   should be used to mark a unit tests that may use the GPU, if one is